stegano/use-route-layer/README.md

 > This library is a react hook library that facilitates layer management.
 It can easily control layer displayed through the browser's `backward` or `forward` functions by mapping layer information displayed on the screen to URL information.

 ![Example](samples/screenshot.gif)
-> A greeting Layer is displayed or not displayed depending on the URL change.
+> A greeting layer is displayed or not displayed depending on the URL change.

 ## Installation